roboconf/roboconf.github.io/en/user-guide-snapshot/configuring-the-messaging.md

 HTTP is a messaging implementation of the Roboconf messaging API.
 It is associated with the messaging-type **http** (to use in the DM and agent's configuration files).

-> It is the default messaging type for the DM and agents.

 It was created to simplify the installation of Roboconf for new beginners.
 With this messaging, the DM must be available on a public location.
 With this implementation, agents will connect to the DM with web-sockets.
 This bi-directional channel will be used to exchange messages.
 Exchanges between agents go through the DM.